atharva-kakarot/AnimeMiru-Django/README.md

+# Disclaimer
+Disclaimer: This application uses the MyAnimeList API but is not endorsed or certified by MyAnimeList.
+All data provided by the API is owned by MyAnimeList and is used here under their terms of service.
+For more information, please visit MyAnimeList's official website.

 # AnimeMiru App
 **AnimeMiru** is a simple web application that allows users to explore and discover information about their favourite anime series.
 It leverages the **MyAnimeList API**, which provides anime-related data.